suiramdev/discord-bumper/README.md

 # discordBumper
-A self-bot that automaticaly bump your server on disboard.
+A self-bot that automatically bump your server on disboard.

 **WARNING:** This is against Discord's ToS.